V1-D2/unet_resnet_sr/README.md

 ## License

 This project is released under the MIT License.
-See `LICENSE` file for details.

----

-## Short Description (for GitHub)

-**U-Net ResNet 2× Super-Resolution for Thermal Satellite Data** — Deep learning model for enhancing AMSR2 brightness temperature imagery.
-PyTorch implementation with cascadable 2× upsampling, specialized loss function, and optimized training pipeline.
-Achieves 35-40 dB PSNR on validation data.